jasonmpittman/notery/README.md

     If you don't care about `venv`, you can skip this step.

 3. Define account credentials in credentials.json
 Create a json file and add the following.
 Note: I would use an app password and not your actual account password.
-You can set this up using the [Google procedure](https://support.google.com/accounts/answer/185833?hl=en).
+You can set this up using the [Google procedure](https://myaccount.google.com/apppasswords)
+<--I finally found a way to make persisent the authentication.
+You have to activate the 2 factor authentication in your Google account and then you have to create an application password for gkeepapi from: -->

+Then you have to use the application password instead your usual password in keep.login function (the username is the same).).

     ```
     {